xinehc/args_oap/README.md

 ## Changes log
+#### Version 3.1.1 (13.
+June, 2022)
++ Modify the formula of #16s, now the numerator is the aligned length `length` (previously read length) and the denominator is the subject length `slen` (previously 1432, the averaged length of 16s).
+This will lead to a slight drop of #16s in meta_data_online.txt.
++ Fix a bug that caused some 16s to be counted more than one times when multiple high scoring pairs (HSPs) are returned by blastn.

 #### Version 3.1 (09.
 June, 2022)
 + Minor changes to the SARG database (see [SARG v3.0-M](https://smile.hku.hk/pipeline/#/Indexing/download)).
 + Update diamond to the latest version (from 0.9.24 to 2.0.15), add a new parameter `-w` (query coverage, default 65%) and modify the default parameter of `-v` (identity, default 40%) in stageone to compensate the difference in USCMG estimation.